PALMER HAYDEN (1890 - 1973) Le Thonier à Basse Marée Concarneau.

 Oil on linen canvas, circa 1927-30.
 552x457 mm; 21 3/4x18 inches.
 Signed in oil, lower left recto.
 Titled and dedicated "With fondest regards to The Harold Neals from the artist" in oil, verso.

 Provenance: gift from the artist; Mr. and Mrs. Harold M. Neal, Pittsburgh; Luise Ross Gallery, New York; private collection, Connecticut (1994).
 Harold M. Neal was an artist and educator who befriended Hayden while organizing exhibitions of African-American artists in Pittsburgh in the 1960s.

-This oil painting is a scarce, early oil painting of one of Palmer Hayden's favorite subjects.
-In the summer of 1927, Hayden produced a group of oil paintings, watercolors and sketches along the Brittany coast.
-Le Thonier à Basse Marée Concarneau was painted either during this trip or shortly after upon the artist's return to New York.
-Le Thonier is a tuna fishing boat - images of these boats at dock are found in several sketchbook drawings of boats from Concarneau in the Archives of American Art, Smithsonian Institution.
-Two years earlier, Hayden had painted seascapes of Boothbay Harbor and along the Maine coast, one of which had won the 1925 Harmon Foundation gold medal.
-With his prize money, he left for Paris and finally met his idol, Henry Ossawa Tanner.
-Hayden left Paris for the artist colony town of Concarneau that summer and briefly returned to what had given him his first success - seascapes.
-Feininger-Miller pp. 79-81.
+This oil painting is a scarce, early canvas of one of Palmer Hayden's favorite subjects.
+In the summer of 1927, Hayden produced a group of oil paintings, watercolors and sketches from along the Brittany coast.
+Le Thonier à Basse Marée Concarneau was painted either during this trip or shortly after the artist's return to New York.
+Le Thonier is a tuna fishing boat - images of these are found in several of his sketchbooks from Concarneau in the Archives of American Art, Smithsonian Institution.